hand10ryo/PyTorchCML/README.md

 The trainers is the module that handles training.

 You can train by setting up a model, optimizer, loss function, and sampler.

-Currently, there are two modules, one for CML and one for MF.

 ## evaluators